-We’ve all been there: whether it’s biting their best friend at playgroup, picking their nose at the park or throwing a humdinger of a tantie at the shops, there are times when you want to disown your toddler.
+We’ve all been there: whether it’s biting their friend at playgroup, picking their nose at the park or throwing a humdinger of a tantrum at the shops, there are times when you want to disown your toddler.

 “My two-year-old bites other kids at her playgroup, usually because she wants a toy they’ve got.
 I tell her off but it doesn’t stop her.
 Help!”

 All kids experience extreme emotions and can become aggressive – it’s an in-built survival mechanism – but don’t always have the maturity to deal with it.
 On occasion, your toddler will find a situation too overwhelming to handle – hence the indent she’s just left on Johnny’s arm.

 Although it’s tempting to pretend it’s not happening, parenting educator Lois Haultain says that’s not enough.
 “You have to intervene because it’s a harmful, painful behaviour.
 You need to be very clear as you say, ‘No!
 Biting hurts, we don’t bite people, we’re gentle,’ then remove her from play,” Lois says.

 It may be the last thing you feel like doing but a reassuring cuddle, rather than an ear-bashing, will help, too.
 “Remain loving towards your biting child but be firm as you shadow them, intervening before they bite – and certainly after they bite.
 Keep your message consistent and clear, and your response swift and calm, and she’ll eventually learn it’s just not acceptable,” says Lois.